7 Interesting Facts About Reindeer

 5. Baby reindeer skip childhood

 Male reindeer are called bulls, females are called cows and babies are called calves, the same as with cows.
-Newborns can stand up after their first hour of life and can start to run a little while afterward.
+Newborns can stand up after their first hour of life and can start to run a little while afterwards.
 They start their first set of antlers around their second birthday, and reach maturity between 4 and 6 years old.
 The life span of a reindeer is typically around 15 to 18 years.

 6. Interesting facts about reindeer: they are strict vegetarians